thehig/ff-codeinterview/README.md

 ### data formats

 sqlite3s data formats are quite basic so some care should be taken with the date field.
 Additionally the **user ids are auto-incrementing integers**, which is bad practise as it can cause some data leakage.

+# sails-disk

+Something went wrong with waterline-sqlite3 and I was unable to diagnose the problem within a reasonable timeframe.
+I tried succesfully to reproduce the issue in both Windows and Linux, but will address later time-permitting.
+For now, the database running using sails-disk is functionally close enough to sqlite3, and the process of changing from sails-disk to sqlite should be a straightforward affair thanks to MVC decomposition.

 ---